Psychotherapy in London & online.

 If you're struggling with something and considering psychotherapy, I'm here for you.

-I am a registered (MBACP) psychotherapist in Stoke Newington and London Bridge (UK) that believes every client deserves a fresh approach.
+I am a UKCP/MBACP registered psychotherapist working in London and online.
+I believe every client deserves a fresh approach.
 You are the expert on your own life, yet we can all benefit from a skilled perspective on recent or longer-term difficulties.
-Usually working in open-ended contracts and longer-term work, I am creative, confident and dedicated to my work.
-I have seen the power of careful listening with presence and compassion to bring about real, meaningful change.
+Working in open-ended contracts, I am creative, confident and dedicated.
+Careful listening with presence and compassion can lead to meaningful change.
 If you'd like an initial conversation or to arrange a meeting, please get in touch.

 Areas of work